BeeWarloc/vim-fuse/README.md

 * Uses cs syntax, indent rules etc for .uno files
 * Uses xml syntax, and indent rules for .ux files
 * Add syntastic support for .ux files, by ignoring ux: namespace errors
+* Syntastic support for .uno files
+  - NOTE: Depends on `uno lint` command, which is not yet available in a released version of uno

 Yeah, it's not much.
 But it will hopefully become more interesting later..